 Are you looking at using free milk crates and wondering how to get them?
 Here’s what you need to know about obtaining and using these totes around your home.

-Milk crates have been a handy home decor and use item for decades.
+Milk crates have been handy home decor and useful items for decades.
 Students and adults alike have used them for storage, simple bookcases and more.

 A simple and useful item, milk crates can be used in many different ways.

 If you’re looking to add a few more plastic crates to your collection here’s our guide to using free milk crates and how to get them.

 Download these apps to make extra cash in your spare time.
 Get paid to complete surveys or take photos around your city.